-When residents first come to St. Attractas Nursing Home a referral is made to the Physiotherapist to complete an initial assessment.
-The Physiotherapist liaises closely with the multi -disciplinary team to ensure all aspects of care are taken care of.
-The following list includes many of the routine duties the in house Physiotherapist provides:
+When residents first come to St. Attractas Nursing Home a referral is made to the Physical Therapy Practitioner to complete an initial assessment.
+The Physical Therapy Practitioner liaises closely with the multi -disciplinary team to ensure all aspects of care are taken care of.
+The following list includes many of the routine duties the in house Physiotherapist provides…

 - Initial Assessment and Treatment plans.